tristanlee85/supportportal/README.md

  4. Click *Install*

 After the script is imported, it will be automatically enabled and available immediately.
 Refresh the portal application.

+**Contributions:**

+If you have a fix for additional issues or ideas for enhancements, submit a pull request.
+By default, Tampermonkey will check daily for updates to the scripts so as new fixes/features are added, you'll be kept up-to-date.